MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Problem Formulation

 \subsection{Threat Model}

-We mainly consider potential threats incurred by participating clients, servers, and outside adversaries.
-We assume that two different entities are involved in the training on the client-side: semi-honest and dynamic malicious clients, in which they both try to infer the privacy (updates) information of others from the received messages.
-Unlike the former strictly following the designed algorithms, the malicious clients try to deteriorate the performance of the global model through poisoning attacks.
-We further consider two types of servers: the semi-honest and malicious minority.
-The malicious servers (in a minority proportion) can deviate from the designed protocols and collude with malicious clients to infer benign aggregations.
-Moreover, these servers may try to perform incorrect aggregation and send it back to the semi-honest group.
+We mainly consider potential threats incurred by participating clients, servers, and outside adversaries. \\ $\bullet$ \textbf{Attackers' goal.} We assume that two different entities are involved in the training: semi-honest and dynamic malicious parties (including servers and clients), in which both try to infer the privacy (updates) information of others from the received messages.
+Unlike the former, strictly following the designed algorithms, the malicious clients additionally aim to deteriorate the performance or boost the ASR of the global model through untargeted or targeted poisoning attacks, respectively.\\ $\bullet$ \textbf{Attackers' capabilities.} The malicious servers (in a minority proportion) and clients (in a majority proportion) can deviate from the designed protocols.
+For example, the malicious servers can perform an incorrect aggregation and send it back to the semi-honest group.
+Moreover, malicious parties (servers and clients) can collude with each other to infer benign aggregations and maximize the efficacy of poisoning attacks (e.g., the Krum attack).
 To resist outside adversaries, secret-shared messages are transmitted by private communication channels.
-Other messages are transmitted through public communication channels, where outsiders are allowed to eavesdrop on these channels and try to infer clients' (updates) privacy during the whole training phase.
-In this paper, we mainly focus on the setting of malicious majority clients and malicious minority servers, in which semi-honest parties will not collude with malicious ones.
+Other messages are transmitted through public communication channels, where outsiders are allowed to eavesdrop on these channels and try to infer clients' (updates) privacy during the whole training phase.\\ $\bullet$ \textbf{Attackers' knowledge.} We assume that the loss function, data distributions, Byzantine-robust aggregation strategy, and public parameters (including training and security parameters) are revealed to all parties.
+The malicious clients can exploit this information to design and cast adaptive attacks tailored to \texttt{MUDGUARD}.
+For privacy reasons, the local updates and datasets of semi-honest clients are not revealed to malicious parties.